crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

 3. The collection provider ID that is supported by pydggsapi to access the data.

-Developers implementing new DGGRS and collections providers must register the latest providers in the tables ``dggrs`` or ``collection_providers`` with a unique ID such that the implementation can be referenced in the collections table.
+Developers implementing new DGGRS and collection providers must register them in the tables ``dggrs`` or ``collections_providers`` with a unique ID such that they can be referenced in the collections table.

 .. _collections: